2021–2026 NCAA conference realignment: Rebuilding

 TXST's move to the Pac-12 has implications not only for the SBC, but also possibly CUSA and the FCS ranks.
 In fall 2024, with TXST having discussions with other conferences (notably the MW), the SBC considered several CUSA members as potential replacements, with Louisiana Tech reportedly emerging as the main candidate.
 With the SBC being the only FBS conference with football divisions, TXST's departure would create a vacancy in its West Division, already home to two Louisiana schools (Louisiana and ULM).
 Also, according to ESPN, "The Sun Belt's realignment strategy for years has been to double-down on regional rivalries, and Louisiana Tech would fall into that category."
 In turn, CUSA has started evaluating candidates to replace any departing members, with current FCS program Tarleton State viewed as the favorite.

+On March 30, 2026, the Pac-12 and the Big West Conference announced a partnership in men's soccer, a sport sponsored by the Big West that had been sponsored by the Pac-12 before its collapse.
+According to both conferences, the alliance was "designed to strengthen and sustain Division I men’s soccer opportunities across the western United States."
+With only three full members of the rebooted Pac-12 sponsoring the sport (Gonzaga, Oregon State, San Diego State), the Pac-12 needed at least three more men's soccer teams to preserve its automatic NCAA tournament bid.
+Under the agreement, four full Big West members—Cal Poly, California Baptist, UC Riverside, and UC San Diego—will play men's soccer as Pac-12 affiliates in the 2026 season.
+Both conferences will maintain their automatic NCAA tournament bids for the immediate future; each will have seven men's soccer members in 2026 and six in 2027 when UC Santa Barbara and UCSD leave for the West Coast Conference.
+The agreement also calls for extensive crossover matches between the two conferences.

+Two days later, the Pac-12 added four men's wrestling affiliates, all of which had previously been single-sport members of the Big 12—Air Force, North Dakota State, Northern Colorado, and South Dakota State.
+This move gave the Pac-12 enough members in that sport to ensure an automatic NCAA championship bid, with the nine-member men's wrestling membership being its largest since 2008–09.